fabriciocarboni/kafka-connect-playground/README.md

 ## **Customizing Connectors**
 To add more connectors, modify the command section in the kafka-connect service in the docker-compose.yml file.

-# **Notes**
-The Kafka broker is configured to allow large message sizes (up to 200MB).
-The MySQL service uses an initialization script to set up the database.

 ## Example: Creating a JDBC Sink Connector
 To create a JDBC Sink Connector, use the following command:
 ```bash